tenorix/mma-tutorials/mma-cheatsheet.md

 # Defining your own grooves

 A **groove** consists of a number of tracks played in parallel.
 A **track** is a single voice (e.g. AcousticBass) playing a pattern, like a musician.
 A **pattern** is a definition for a voice which describes what rhythm to play during the current bar.
 The actual notes selected for the rhythm are determined by the song bar data in the bar by bar chord notation.
 A groove is defined in the following way
-- specify the patterns
+- specify the patterns* with `Drum Define`, `Bass Define` or `Chord Define`
-- define a number of tracks (with the `sequence` statement) based on that patterns
+- define a number of tracks  based on those patterns with `Sequence`
 - 'freeze' the currently define tracks into a groove with the `GrooveDef` statement.

-MMA has different track types that model what a musician is doing in a band.
+\*) MMA has different track types that model what a musician is doing in a band.
+Each track type has its own way of specification as a pattern.
 Only drum, chord and bass are currently described in this cheat sheet.
-Each track type has its own way of specification.
 Other MMA track types are walk, plectrum, arpeggio, scale, solo and melody, automatic melodies, see [MMA Reference Manual](https://www.mellowood.ca/mma/online-docs/html/ref/node3.html).

 ## Time Signature
 ```